Innovation & Research

 BlueWind RENOVA iStim™ for the Treatment of Overactive Bladder

-• A multi-center, prospective, interventional, single arm study to demonstrate the safety and efficacy of the BlueWind RENOVA iStim™ in females for the treatment of urinary urgency incontinence alone or in combination with urinary urgency and/or urinary frequency.
-All subjects that are eligible for the study device are implanted with the investigational RENOVA iStim™ and given active therapy (no alternative or sham therapies).
+• A multi-center, prospective, interventional, single arm study to demonstrate the safety and efficacy of tibial neuromodulation therapy provided by the BlueWind RENOVA iStim™ in females for the treatment of urinary urgency incontinence alone or in combination with urinary urgency and/or urinary frequency.

 Help Us Foster Innovation